DiamondDevelop/whack-a-monster/README.md

 }

 ```
-**Hint:** Try to implement the solution by yourself and then look at the suggested implementation for this function in this [REPL](https://replit.com/@thinkful/addEventListeners#script.js).
-If you don't remember event listeners, you can review the _Event listeners_ lesson from the _JavaScript and the DOM_ module.

-**Commit your code**: If you've made notable progress, now might be a good time to make a commit to secure your progress.

 #### Acceptance criteria

 1. The score points increment by 1, and the scoreboard is updated when `updateScore()` is called.